Valokoodari/btd6-ahk/README.md

 - [Download](https://www.autohotkey.com/download/ahk-v2.zip)
 - [Documentation](https://lexikos.github.io/v2/docs/AutoHotkey.htm)

+##Requirements:
+- Full monkey knowledge.
+(You don't actually need all, but I programmed it with all knowledge on.)
+- Benjamin Hero selected
+- All expert maps unlocked.
+(Not sure on this one, but better safe than sorry.)

 ## Usage
-The script should be started while on the main menu by pressing Ctrl+J.
+Start the script on the home menu, stage selection menu, collection menu, or in an expert easy/standard map, using hot key Ctrl+Alt+Shift+J.
-The script can be stopped by pressing Ctrl+E.
+The script can be stopped by pressing Ctrl+Alt+Shift+P.
-The Dark Castle script uses Adora as the hero.